Threat of Canadian financial crisis eases (but don’t take that to the bank)

 The Reserve Bank of India meeting will also be worth watching given that it's expected to hold its key rates steady and "defy government calls for further monetary loosening again," said Shilan Shah of Capital Economics.

-Plus, we'll get the measure of some key retailers, with quarterly results from Hudson's Bay Co., Lululemon Athletica Inc. and Roots.
+Plus, we'll get the measure of some key retailers, with quarterly results from Hudson's Bay Co. and Lululemon Athletica Inc.

 Thursday: Tea …